 You could also use the stevia and erythritol-based brand Pyure for most of my baked goods.
 But for some odd reason, I find that chocolate and stevia do not play well together and generally produces a greater aftertaste.
 So in the case of this recipe, I wouldn’t recommend it.

 Unless you, of course, don’t have this problem, then, by all means, use it.
 But if you’re not sure, avoid stevia here.

 Lastly, if you can’t easily find a more natural sugar substitute you can also use Splenda with great success.
 I know not everyone would agree with me here and I respect that but in my book, it’s still better than regular sugar.

 I know some people make their own confectioners sugar by grinding their favorite sugar-substitute in a dry coffee-grinder.
 But that’s not something I’ve tried so I can’t really recommend.

 How To Make Keto Chocolate Donuts

 - Measure your almond flour and then run through a sifter.
 This little extra step is worth the effort.
 It allows for your almond flour to mimic wheat flour more accurately.

 - Invest in silicone donut molds.
 Although you can certainly bake these keto donuts in a metal donut pan, the easy of the silicone mold is worth the small price.

 - Whether you are using a silicone mold or a metal tin pan, make sure you generously grease your pans.

 - I used the regular-sized donut mold and the baking time and nutritional facts reflect this.
 If you are making larger or mini donuts, you will have to adjust the baking time accordingly.

 - This batter is much thicker than the Keto Hershey’s Chocolate Cake that inspired it.
-I had to make a thicker batter so that the donuts texture would be more like the traditional ones.
+I had to make a thicker batter so that the texture of the donuts would be more like the traditional ones.